realpython/python-guide/docs/writing/style.rst

 As seen above, Python allows many tricks, and some of them are potentially dangerous.
-A good example is that any client code can override an object's properties and methods: There is no "private" keyword in Python.
+A good example is that any client code can override an object's properties and methods: there is no "private" keyword in Python.
 This philosophy, very different from highly defensive languages like Java, which give a lot of mechanism to prevent any misuse, is expressed by the saying: "We are consenting adults".